Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

-Unlike previous works \cite{liu2018future, liu2021hf2vad} that directly reconstruct optical flow, we introduce a novel motion frame-difference contrastive loss: when the difference between the prediction $\hat{\mathbf{I}}_{t+1}$ and ground truth $\mathbf{I}_{t+1}$ exceeds the difference between $\hat{\mathbf{I}}_{t+1}$ and the previous ground truth $\mathbf{I}_{t}$, we impose a penalty.
+We propose a novel motion frame-difference contrastive loss: when the difference between the prediction $\hat{\mathbf{I}}_{t+1}$ and ground truth $\mathbf{I}_{t+1}$ exceeds the difference between $\hat{\mathbf{I}}_{t+1}$ and the previous ground truth $\mathbf{I}_{t}$, we impose a penalty.
 This design offers two benefits: first, it indirectly enforces motion constraints in predictions.
 Second, it prevents the model from achieving low losses by merely mimicking the previous frame through skips, which are only used to restore appearance details.
 Otherwise, the decoder and filters would not work properly.
 The motion frame-difference contrastive loss is defined as: